services and resources.

 Alternatively, you can call the NGU IT Services Help Desk and reset your password over the phone by calling 864.977.7272.

-You must register at password.ngu.edu before you can use the password reset manager.
-To register with the site, enter your Crusader ID and password, and then choose five security questions to answer.
+You must register before you can reset your password online.
+To register with the site, enter your username and password, and then choose three security questions to answer.
 Make sure you choose questions and answers that you will remember.
-After selecting these questions, you will be enrolled in the password manager.
+After choosing these questions, you will be able to reset your password online.

 -